 To return to the war.
-A cornet of my regiment being taken prisoner and carried to St. Germain, the Queen immediately ordered his head to be cut off, but I sent a trumpeter to acquaint the Court that I would make reprisals upon my prisoners, so that my cornet was exchanged and a cartel settled.
+A cornet of my regiment being taken prisoner and carried to Saint Germain, the Queen immediately ordered his head to be cut off, but I sent a trumpeter to acquaint the Court that I would make reprisals upon my prisoners, so that my cornet was exchanged and a cartel settled.

 As soon as Paris declared itself, all the kingdom was in a quandary, for the Parliament of Paris sent circular letters to all the Parliaments and cities in the kingdom exhorting them to join against the common enemy; upon which the Parliaments of Aix and Rouen joined with that of Paris.
-The Prince d'Harcourt, now Duke d'Elbeuf, and the cities of Rheims, Tours and Poitiers took up arms in its favour.
-The Duke de la Tremouille raised men for them publicly.
-The Duke de Retz offered his service to the Parliament, together with Belle Isle.
+The Prince d'Harcourt, now Duc d'Elbeuf, and the cities of Rheims, Tours, and Potiers, took up arms in its favour.
+The Duc de La Tremouille raised men for them publicly.
+The Duc de Retz offered his service to the Parliament, together with Belle Isle.
 Le Mans expelled its bishop and all the Lavardin family, who were in the interest of the Court.

-On the 18th of January, 1649, I was admitted to a seat and vote in Parliament, and signed an alliance with the chief leaders of the party, viz.: MM. de Beaufort, de Bouillon, de la Mothe, de Noirmoutier, de Vitri, de Brissac, de Maure, de Matha, de Cugnac,1 de Barnire, de Sillery, de la Rochefoucault, de Laigues, de Sévigny, de Béthune, de Luynes, de Chaumont, de St. Germain, d'Action and de Fiesque.
+On the 18th of January, 1649, I was admitted to a seat and vote in Parliament, and signed an alliance with the chief leaders of the party: MM. de Beaufort, de Bouillon, de La Mothe, de Noirmoutier, de Vitri, de Brissac, de Maure, de Matha, de Cugnac, I de Barnire, de Sillery, de La Rochefoucault, de Laigues, de Sevigny, de Bethune, de Luynes, de Chaumont, de Saint-Germain, d'Action, and de Fiesque.